Andarist/react-textarea-autosize/README.md

     % npm run release:minor
     % npm run release:major

-This will run eslint, compile sources from `src/` to `lib/`, `es/` and `dist/`, bump a version in `package.json` and then create a new git commit with tag.
+This will run eslint, compile sources from `src/` to `dist/`, bump a version in `package.json` and then create a new git commit with tag.
 If tests or linter fails — commit won't be created.
 If tasks succeed it publishes to npm and pushes a tag to github.